 Jill A. Shuey

 Assistant Director, Office of Sponsored Programs and Foundation Relations

 - O’Shea Hall, Room 103-B, Niagara University, N.Y.
 14109

 Jill has been with Niagara University since 2006 and is responsible for managing and coordinating post-award grant activity from all public and private funds for the university.
 As the inaugural executive director of Niagara University’s ReNU Niagara program for over six years, Jill was responsible for the administration and management of over $800,000 in both public and private grant funds.
 To sustain the work of ReNU, she fostered relationships with local government, foundation and business representatives as well as established positive partnerships with Niagara University administrators, faculty, students and community stakeholders.

-During her time as executive director of ReNU, Jill served on the boards of the Niagara Falls Main Street Business and Professional Association and Niagara Beautification Commission, as a member of the Niagara Falls Weed & Seed program steering committee and served on the Niagara County Food Policy Council.
 In 2011, Jill was honored to receive the Citizen Partner of the Year Award from the Niagara Falls Block Club Council and a Woman of Distinction Award from the YWCA of Niagara.
-She is also a graduate of NU’s Vincentian Mission Certificate program.
-Jill is currently serving on the Housing and Neighborhoods Working Team for One Region Forward planning initiative.
+She is a graduate of NU’s Vincentian Mission Certificate program.
+Jill currently serves on the Board of the YWCA of the Niagara Frontier.